Aspen backcountry is no laughing matter, but even beginners can gain bragging rights for bagging peaks on Colorado’s notorious Elk Mountain Range.

 Take the palma all the way to the top and go east.
 The Hanging Valley Wall leads to West Willow Creek Basin, also known as West Willow Valley.
 It offers a handful of south or southeast facing drops, including Gaper Bowl, Mr Magoo’s, Juan’s Way, Hair Balls, Feather Bed, and Vertigo.
 West Willow then wraps into east-facing terrain through north-facing Novias and Do It Again.
 Despite the lift access, avalanche risk is always high here.
 And don’t go below the saddle to the Northwest.
 People have gotten lost and needed rescue from the drainage below.
 It’s true no-man’s land.

-Richmond Ridge is a scenic, simple and popular life-access ski tour
+4. Richmond Ridge: Scenic, simple and popular life-access ski tour

 Richmond Ridge is popular with snowshoe, snowmobile and Aspen Skiing Company power tours.
 It’s also what I’d call a solid intermediate route for anyone who isn’t looking to white knuckle their turns.
 You also don’t have avalanche risk here.
 Keep in mind, Richmond does have its fair share of avalanche gullies and bowls off the ridge.
 Richmond is especially trafficked due to the 200 feet of elevation gain, making the six-mile round trip from the gondola a little easier on the thighs.
 You start in the high alpine above 11,200 feet.
 The route is ideal beginner travel for about four miles where it adds a bit of a challenge.
 The route directs you to the Barnard Hut.
 If you’re here for the vistas, you can follow it to the east side of Ashcroft Mountain.